General Care and Safety

-Beware of hard knots as these can damage the cutting edges or even chip or fracture TCT tips.
-Also avoid 'dead' or loose knots as they can be ejected and cause injury, as well as causing tip fracture.
+Beware of hard knots as these can damage the cutting edges or even chip or fracture the TCT tips.
+Also avoid 'dead' or loose knots, as they can be ejected and cause injury, as well as causing tip fracture.

 If the cutter is inclined to burn the material, it is a sign that the cutter is blunt, or that it is being fed along the cut too slowly.

 Templates are very useful for the production of identical parts all at one time, or the exact replication of a part at any later date.
 They can be used in a couple of different ways, either with a bit that is equipped with a guide bearing, or by using a guide bush in the router base.

 |If the bearing-guided cutter is to be used, the template must be made to the exact size of the finished article.
 Whether the bit has the follow bearing at the bottom (as in "A") or the top of the cutter (as in "B") - some specialist cutters have both - dictates how the template is used with the stock material.|

 When using a bit with a bottom-mounted guide bearing, the template must be BELOW the stock to be routed.
 The bit depth is adjusted to ensure that the bearing will contact the template, then engaged with a sideways motion.
 Once the bearing is in contact with the template, it will follow the template shape, removing excess stock until the shape matches that of the template.